Page last updated: 20 January 2025

 How many tourists are expected to visit France in 2024?

-International arrivals to France are expected to reach a new record of over 101 million in 2024, largely influenced by the 2024 Paris Olympics.
+- International visits to France were expected to reach a new record of over 100 million in 2024, largely influenced by the 2024 Paris Olympics.

 - Previously recorded highs include 100 million visits in 2023 and 90.91 million in 2019.